 Talking to yourself might seem to be an odd thing to do – but in my research for my polyglot talk, I discovered that a high percentage of introverts talk to themselves when they want to practise another language.
 So perhaps it’s not such a daft idea.
 In my experience, it helps to embed the content of your talk in your brain – and I’m not talking about learning a script, but simply becoming so familar with your topic that it flows easily and naturally on the day.

-About the author Julia Barnickle is a film maker, polyglot, highly sociable INFP introvert business coach – and founder of “The Quiet Entrepreneur”.
-She specialises in helping Quiet Entrepreneurs create marketing and training videos, to raise their profile and showcase the great work they do.
+About the author Julia Barnickle is a film maker, intuitive artist, writer, highly sociable INFP introvert, and founder of “The Quiet Entrepreneur”.
+She specialises in helping Quiet Entrepreneurs create marketing and training videos to raise their profile and showcase the great work they do.